The MASSIVE Survey. XX. A Triaxial Stellar Dynamical Measurement of the Supermassive Black Hole Mass and Intrinsic Galaxy Shape of Giant Radio Galaxy NGC 315: Results from Triaxial Orbit Modeling

 A summary of the best-fit parameters for \ngc\ is listed in Table~\ref{tab:triax_results}.
 The kinematic moments predicted by the model are compared with observed values in Figure~\ref{figure:moments}.
 The total $\chi^2$ is $1611.4$ spread over $2314$ kinematic constraints ($8$ moments for 248 GMOS bins and $6$ moments for 55 Mitchell bins).
 A naive estimate of the reduced $\chi^2$ would be $1611.4/(2314-6)=0.698$ assuming 6 degrees of freedom (DOF).
 But we caution that DOF is nontrivial to estimate for nonlinear problems such as here.
-In a study using simulated stellar kinematics that mimic data in the MASSIVE survey \citep{pilawaetal2024}, we have investigated a ``generalized" measure of DOF for 6-parameter models and found it to be ${\sim 200}$ instead of the canonical value of 6, thereby raising the reduced $\chi^2$ by ${\sim} 40$\% in that study.
-While a similar calculation would have to be performed to estimate this DOF measure for \ngc, we expect the reduced $\chi^2$ to be raised as well.
+In a study using simulated stellar kinematics that mimic data in the MASSIVE survey \citep{pilawaetal2024}, we have investigated a ``generalized" measure of DOF in the form of a penalty term added to the likelihood measure \citep{ye1998, lipkathomas2021} and found it to be ${\sim 200}$ instead of the canonical value of 6, thereby raising the reduced $\chi^2$ by ${\sim} 40$\% in that study.
+While a similar calculation would have to be performed to estimate this alternative DOF measure for \ngc, we expect the reduced $\chi^2$ to be raised as well.
+Using this generalized measure to estimate the effective DOF in the models also helps address a related concern that the conventional (unpenalized) likelihood method does not marginalize over the high dimensional space of possible orbital weights, leading to reliable \mbh\ but with ``overly pessimistic error estimates" \citep{magorrian2006}.
+In \citet{pilawaetal2024}, we find that the parameter search and inference routines used in this paper and other work by our group (e.g., \citealt{quennevilleetal2022, pilawaetal2022, liepoldetal2023, pilawaetal2024, liepoldetal2025}) are able to reliably recover the mass and shape parameters associated with synthetic galaxy kinematic data without any additional penalty terms.

+A handful model predictions in Figure~\ref{figure:moments} lie outside the 68\% uncertainties of the data points, e.g., the $h_{4}$ and $h_{6}$ GMOS moments within $0\farcs6$ are under-predicted (on average) by ${\sim}1.05\sigma$ and ${\sim}1.11\sigma$, respectively, and Mitchell's velocity dispersion and $h_{6}$ between $5''$ and $10''$ are over- and under-predicted by ${\sim}1.1\sigma$ and ${\sim}1.6\sigma$, respectively.
+These systematic local deviations occur in $\lesssim 2\%$ of the 2314 kinematic constraints.
+When excluding these deviant constraints from the $\chi^2$ used for our parameter inference, we find an insignificant change in the inferred \mbh.